megawattz/CoinTrader/README.md

 All the objects of those types are kept in those dictionaries.
 Like all UserInterfaces are kept in the Plugins['UserInterface'] dictionary.
 When a command is issued to the UI from one of the user interfaces, the response is broadcast to all of them.
 This lets you have multiple copies of the program open but still be talking to the same world.
-If an exchange commnand is issued like "Buy Bitcoin" an exchange, or exchanges are specified and the command will go do all the the exchanges.
+If an exchange command is issued like "Buy Bitcoin" an exchange, or exchanges are specified and the command will go do all the the exchanges.
 This way for example, you can set a very low limit order, to watch for flash crashes, on every exchange and a list of coins, with just one command: